-Have you asked yourself, “What is responsive Web design?”
-Responsive Web design is an approach whereby a designer creates a Web page that “responds to” or resizes itself depending on the type of device it is being seen through.
-That could be an oversized desktop computer monitor, a laptop, a 10-inch tablet, a 7-inch tablet, or a 4-inch smartphone screen.
+Have you asked yourself, “What is responsive web design?”
+Responsive web design is an approach whereby a designer creates a web page that “responds to” or resizes itself depending on the type of device it is being seen through.
+That could be an oversized desktop computer monitor, a laptop or devices with small screens such as smartphones and tablets.

 The purpose of responsive design is to have one site, but with different elements that respond differently when viewed on devices of different sizes.